 Cinnamon oil is extracted from the leaves, root, and bark of the cinnamon tree.
-Apart from a really tasty usage of cinnamon, it is also very widely used as a remedy for toothache.
+Apart from a really tasty usage of cinnamon, it is also very widely used as a remedy for a toothache.
 The main and most active component of the cinnamon oil is Cinnamaldehyde.
 Research has shown that Cinnamaldehyde proves to be very effective against oral candidiasis, which is a fungal infection of the mouth (38).
 You can add a couple of drops or a little more of cinnamon oil in a small bottle of water, and use that as a mouthwash.
-This would not only keep your mouth clean, but will also make it free of harmful microbes.
+This would not only keep your mouth clean but will also make it free of harmful microbes.

 19. Lavender oil

-It is extracted from the flowers of lavender, and is considered to be the most flexible of all the essential oils.
+It is extracted from the flowers of lavender and is considered to be the most flexible of all the essential oils.
 Most people relate lavender to its advantages in skin care and beauty products.
 But, it has a very important application at dentist’s clinic, too.
-The main content in lavender oil is linalool.
+The main content of lavender oil is linalool.
 It shows excellent antimicrobial characteristics against various bacteria.
-Also, lavender oil is described to help in reduction anxiety and stress.
+Also, lavender oil is described to help in reducing anxiety and stress.
 It also lifts up the mood of people.
 Maybe that is why it can be used in dental clinics to make the patient calm (39).
 You can mix a drop of Lavender oil with a teaspoon of virgin coconut oil and apply those to the gums of a child in pain.
 You can also use Lavender oil in a diffuser so it helps you or others in pain to get a good night’s sleep.

 20. Eucalyptus oil

 Eucalyptus can be easily recognized by its sweet, woody scent that comes from the leaves of the tree.
-The eucalyptus oil is obtained from these leaves because they are generally made up 70% oil.
+The eucalyptus oil is obtained from these leaves because they are generally made up of 70% oil.
 The main component in eucalyptus oil is called Eucalyptol.
 This oil exhibits antimicrobial as well as anti-inflammatory properties.
-It is very efficient in inhibiting the growth of microbes causing dental problems.
+It is very effective in inhibiting the growth of microbes causing dental problems.
 Eucalyptus oil is also used as an anti-cavity measure (40).
-To get relief from toothache, simply pour a drop of Eucalyptus oil on your toothbrush before you brush your teeth in the morning.
+To get relief from a toothache, simply pour a drop of Eucalyptus oil on your toothbrush before you brush your teeth in the morning.
 You can also add a drop of the oil in your daily mouthwash, which you use to rinse your mouth after brushing.